How to Make Getting an IV Less Painful

 • The dressing used to secure the IV line may cause irritation, chemical burning, or a skin reaction to occur

-While these experiences above are usually easily resolved through improved insertion technique or using a securement dressings designed to be more gentle, there are some cases where painful IV sites are indicators of more serious peripheral intravenous catheter (PIVC) complications.
+While these experiences above are usually easily resolved, there are some cases where painful IV sites are indicators of more serious peripheral intravenous catheter (PIVC) complications.

 Intravascular catheter sepsis, or catheter-related bloodstream infections (CRBSIs), can occur, both carrying a higher risk of long-term health consequences and even death.